matt-42/silicon/README.md

   - New backends (websockets, other non-http protocols)
   - New message formats (messagepack, protobuf, ...)

-Do not hesitate to [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E5URY2QDRB54J), fill issues, send pull requests, or contact me at matthieu.garrigues@gmail.com.
+Do not hesitate to, fill issues, send pull requests, or contact me at matthieu.garrigues@gmail.com.